Saving Animals & Finding Homes

 Director of CLHS since Dec 2007

-Married to Jeff Johnwick for 26 years, active duty military wife for over 22 years.
+Married to Jeff Johnwick since 1994, active duty military wife for over 22 years.
 Mother of two adult children, 10 dogs and 2 cats.
 Born in Florida, lived in Ohio, England, and Mississippi.
 Karen has worked with animals most of her life and hopes to continue to do so as long as she lives

 Cat Care Attendant for CLHS since 2018